Equinnax711/Danny-s-Diner-Case-Study/README.md

 WHERE rank = 1;
 ~~~

+Steps:
+- From the intermediate table, select the three needed columns for the question, customer_id, product_name, and num_orders.
+- Use the WHERE function to keep rows that have "1" for their rank.
+We do this because the "1" in the rank column means that this is the product that each customer bought the most.

 <p align="center">
   <img width="1000" src="https://github.com/Equinnax711/Dannys-Diner-Case-Study/blob/5dcd3f3481d1bbcfa49fdd012ac0e4eed234f735/Pictures/Q5%20table%202.jpg">
 </p>

+- Customer A bought ramen the most with a total of 3 purchases.
+- Customer B purchased ramen, curry, and sushi two times each.
+- Customer C bought ramen the most with a total of 3 purchases

 ### 6. Which item was purchased first by the customer after they became a member?
 ~~~ruby